 Member of the Board of Directors (2018 – Present)

 Ms Chanthol is the Executive Director of the Women’s Media Centre of Cambodia.
 Previously, she held a range of positions, including STAND!’s Liaison on Domestic Violence with Richmond Police Department (California), Coordinator of Healthy Marriage and Career Advancement Program of Cambodian Association of America (California), the Founder and Executive Director of Cambodian Woman’s Crisis Center (Cambodia), and Assistant to the Legal Unit of the UN Center for Human Rights (Cambodia).
 She has also been a board member of various non-profit organisations.
 Her expertise includes fundraising, project development and management, project monitoring and evaluation, training of trainers on institutional and human resource development, human trafficking, violence against women, case management, social services, conflict resolution, and policy advocacy.
 With her strong passion and deep expertise, she has received many awards such as PrizeSholer Award on Human Rights (Germany), U.S. State Department Award on International Women for Courage, Young Global Leader of the World Economic Forum, One of the 1000 Women for the Nobel Peace Prize, Oak Fellowship Award, Japanese and Parliament Human Rights Award, and Ramon Magsaysay Award on the Emergent Leadership.

-Member of the Board of Directors (2020 – Present)
+Former Chairperson of the Board of Directors (2019 – Present)

 OK SEREI Sopheak